- Academic Year

 A committee shall be appointed by the Faculty Senate to render an advisory opinion or to hear any appeal lodged with the provost by either faculty, administrator, or student, concerning any alleged conflict of interest from the sale of textbooks or other materials.
 (OP 30.18)

-Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act (ADA) require that universities, and all faculty and staff therein, make reasonable accommodation for all students with disabilities in all programs and activities, both academic and nonacademic.
+The Americans with Disabilities Act (ADA) requires that universities, and all faculty and staff therein, make reasonable accommodation for all students with disabilities in all programs and activities, both academic and nonacademic.
 If such reasonable accommodation is denied to any disabled student, the institution may be held in violation of the law.

 It is advisable that you ask in each first class session that students with disabilities or health problems identify themselves to you (privately after class or during your office hours) and indicate to you any special accommodations you will need to make for them during the semester (for example, extended time examinations).
 Examples of how this may be done are included below.
-While disabled students are always told to notify their professors, some may be reluctant to do so.
+While students with disabilities are always told to notify their professors, some may be reluctant to do so.
+An example for a statement in class would be: "I would appreciate hearing from anyone who has a disability that may require some special accommodations.
+I am sure we can work out whatever arrangements are necessary.
+Please see me after class or during my office hours."

-Faculty are not allowed to provide accommodation for a student’s disability needs unless the student provides proof of a disability for which the accommodation requested is appropriate.
-While such proof should ideally be provided at the beginning of the semester, accommodation requests can be submitted at any time during a semester.
+Faculty are not allowed to provide accommodation for a student's disability needs unless the student provides official documentation of a disability for which the accommodation requested is appropriate, as indicated in a Letter of Accommodation (LOA) from the Office of Student Disability Services.
+While such documentation should ideally be provided at the beginning of the semester, accommodation requests can be submitted at any time during a semester.
 The accommodations begin on the date the letter is signed by both the instructor and the student and are NOT retroactive.

-No further proof of disability should be required of the student.
-Students presenting verification other than the LOA should be referred to Student Disability Services in West Hall, Room 335 for the appropriate identification.
+No further substantiation of disability should be required of the student.
+Students presenting verification other than the LOA should be referred to Student Disability Services for the appropriate documentation.
 No requirement exists that accommodation be made prior to completion of the approved university process.

 Faculty should be aware of the related student grievance process as detailed in the Student Handbook.

-Faculty can train in disability awareness and accommodation procedures for any employees of the university.
-Student Disability Services also provides a comprehensive faculty guide to working with students with disabilities.
-Copies are available to any faculty member either electronically or in printed version.
-They can be reached at 806.742.2405.
+Faculty can train in disability awareness and accommodation procedures.
+Student Disability Services also provides a comprehensive faculty guide to working with students with disabilities (www.depts.ttu.edu/sds/facultyresources/index.php).

-Faculty are required to insert the following into each course syllabus:
+To assist the university with maintaining ADA compliance, faculty are required, per OP 34.22, to insert the following into each course syllabus:

 Awards and Honors